Election-Tech-Initiative/electionguard/docs/develop/Applications.md

 ### ElectionGuard Core

 An ElectionGuard core is an application that implements the base level [features][features] such as Ballot Encryption by implementing them according to the specification.
-The internal examples of this are the python and c++ reference implementations.
-There is a community example of this with the java port don by the community.
+The internal examples of this are the Python and c++ reference implementations.
+There is a community example of this with the java port done by the community.

 ### Ballot Marking

-Ballot marking means marking ballots with a voters selections, for the uninitiated, a voting application.
-The app would display the contests in the manifest according to voter's ballot style and language and allow the voter to vote.
-The result would be a plaintext ballot.
+Ballot marking is the process of recording a voter's votes or selections on a ballot.
+A ballot marking app displays the contests from the manifest according to an individuals voter's ballot style and language.
+The voter then votes and the selections are recorded on a plaintext ballot.

 ### Ballot Encryption

-Encrypting ballots is the base of ElectionGuard.
-This is a tool that takes a plaintext ballot and encrypts the ballot into an encrypted aka ciphertext ballot.
+Ballot encryption is the process of converting voter selections into data such that it cannot be read by unauthorized parties.
+A ballot encryption app provides this fundamental functionality.
+The app functions as a tool that encrypts a plaintext ballot into a encrypted ballot aka ciphertext ballot.

 Two quick ways to start are by using the ElectionGuard [encryption nuget package][encryption nuget package] or or [python package][python package].

 ### Ballot Box

-A ballot box simply takes the encrypted ballot of a voter and allows a user to submit the ballot as cast or spoil/challenge the ballot.
-This takes a ciphertext ballot and turns it into a submitted ballot that is aggregated into a tally.
+A ballot box app takes the encrypted ballot of a voter and allows a user to submit the ballot as cast or spoil/challenge the ballot.
+A cast submitted ballot is aggregated into the tally.
+A spoiled submitted ballot is added to the list of spoiled ballots.

 ### Administer Election

-Administering an election for ElectionGuard usual requires the following steps.
+Administering an election for ElectionGuard usually requires the following steps.
 An example of this is available in [electionguard-ui repository][admin app].

 1. Setup Election - An election should be setup with a manifest and selected guardians
 2. Key Ceremony - A key ceremony should be run that results in the encryption key that can be used for the ballots.